-Beginners are quite good at stimulating muscle growth but also quite vulnerable to muscle damage, which means that we need to cautious about overdoing it.
-If your first workout causes a week of crippling muscle soreness, you’ve overdone it.
+Beginners are quite good at stimulating muscle growth but also quite vulnerable to muscle damage.
+They need to cautious about overdoing it.
+And if your first workout causes a week of crippling muscle soreness, you’ve overdone it.

 For beginners, doing just a few challenging sets per muscle group per workout tends to be best.
 That makes it quite easy to stimulate a maximal amount of growth in all of your muscles with a full-body workout.